 Staffing allocations are provided to schools at the end of February through the Weighted Staffing Standards (WSS) model as discussed in the prior section.

-Adjustments to teacher allocations may occur in June and/or in the Fall in response to projected and actual enrollment shifts.
-Adjustments to non-teaching positions allocated in the WSS are not typically done.
+Adjustments to teacher allocations may occur in June and/or in the Fall in response to enrollment shifts.
+Allocations to non-teaching positions in the WSS are not adjusted.